-Even if they seemed official/credible, those requests seemed… odd.
-Illogical.
-I felt that the genie was already out of the bottle.
+To be honest, I’m still skeptical of that request.
+Then & now, I felt that the genie was already out of the bottle.
 Reddit and other forums were running wild with Mandela Effect speculation.
 The toothpaste isn’t going back into that tube.

 Trying to silence any topic on the Internet…?
 I’m not sure if that’s hilariously funny or utterly sad.